 British forces handed over security of Helmand's largest city, Lashkar Gah, to Afghan control last week.
 For both Afghanistan and Nato it marked an important step.

 For Nato it heralded the beginning of the end; the start of the transition process that will eventually see all international combat troops leaving the country by 2015.
+For Afghanistan it is the first test of being able to stand up on its own two feet.

 In a speech on Tuesday the Afghan President, Hamid Karzai, said it showed that Afghan forces were taking responsibility for securing the country for its people.
 But President Karzai has also warned of hard work and sacrifices ahead.